rocha-carvalhaes/galo_race_project/README.md

 ## Overview
 -- 2023!
 That is going to be my best year so far --

 I signed up for my first street race!
 I trained for 6 months.
 I raced.
 I got the race results and...
-I have no idea it was -- WHAT? -- That is right!
+I have no idea how it was -- WHAT? -- That is right!

 I placed 901 out of 1343 competitors but that doesn't say much.
 How far I was from the last place?
 How far I was from the first?
 How hard do I have to train to reach the Top 50%?